-You must show that you have made all effort to bring your account current with filing your income taxes as well as made arrangements to pay the past due tax debt back.
+You must show that you have made all effort to bring your account current with filing your income taxes as well as made arrangements to pay the past due tax liability back.
 Having a well written story as well as supporting documents can only increase the chances of approval with the IRS.

 What Is Form 843 and Why Do You Need It?

 Omni Tax Help

 If you do not know how to make this request, you can contact Omni Tax Help to discuss your reasons for the events that took place.
 With the help of a trained tax firm on your side, you can have a Power of Attorney assigned to your case to settle the outcome.
 It is not uncommon that the penalty relief request will be denied the first time it is requested.
 When this occurs, you have the right to Appeal the IRS’s decision.
 A Penalty AbatementAppeal is meant to be submitted within 60 days that the original denial notice was sent out.
 Having a Power of Attorney working your case gives you the comfort of knowing that the dealings with the Appeals officer can be done with confidence.
 There are many factors that help determine the eligibility to each reasonable cause criteria.
 A Power of Attorney and/or expert tax professional will make sure that they achieve the best possible outcome based on your personal situation.